2uinc/tenable2jira/README.md

 ## How it works

 Tenable agent scans are configured to run on a set schedule.
-When each scan completes, it sends a notification to tenable@test.2u.com.
+When each scan completes, it sends a notification to the email address configured in the scan.
 There's an SES receipt rule that catches email delivered to this address and can either:
 - trigger an AWS lambda function (tenable-to-jira)
 - trigger a Jenkins job (tenable2jira)